Commercial property insurance explained

 Commercial property insurance is a type of buildings insurance policy.

-It's designed for owners of buildings that operate as commercial premises, whether you let the property to a business or run your own from it.
+It's designed for owners of buildings that operate as commercial premises, for example shops, cafés, offices or industrial buildings.
+You can get commercial property insurance if you let the property to a business or run your own from it.

 What does commercial property insurance cover?